 Athletic trainers are licensed by the Board of Certification for the Athletic Trainer (BOC).
 The exam required for certification is recognized by all 49 states that require licensure, so athletic trainers only need to sit for one exam.

-In order to be eligible to sit for the BOC exam, candidates must complete a Commission on Accreditation of Athletic Training Education (CAATE) accredited education program at the bachelor’s level or higher.
+To be eligible to sit for the BOC exam, candidates must complete a Commission on Accreditation of Athletic Training Education (CAATE) accredited education program at the master’s level or higher.
 The exam consists of 175 multiple-choice questions that must be answered in four hours.
 Results are available within two to four weeks.

 Licensing is required for athletic trainers in most states.
 Requirements vary by state, and candidates should check with their local board to ensure they meet all the requirements.
 In Illinois, for example, prospective athletic trainers must:

-• Submit a completed application including a criminal convictions affidavit
+- Submit a completed application, including a criminal conviction affidavit

 How Much Do Athletic Trainers Make?

-On average athletic trainers earn $57,810 per year, according to the Bureau of Labor Statistics (May 2022).
+On average, athletic trainers earn $61,540 per year, according to the Bureau of Labor Statistics (May 2023).
 Wages vary based on place of employment, level of education achieved, and years of experience.
 The percentiles for wages are:

 Athletic Trainer Career Alternatives